skyrimunificationproject/skyrimunificationproject.github.io/core2.markdown

 ![PostInstall]
 ~~~
-Resave Cathedral - 3D Mountain Flowers.esp in the Creation Kit.
+Remove the ESM flag in xEdit, then resave Cathedral - 3D Mountain Flowers.esp in the Creation Kit.
 ~~~

 ## Cathedral - Plants